MaitreRouge/DemonicStalker/README.md

 (look here to [register slash-commands](https://discord.com/developers/docs/interactions/slash-commands#registering-a-command))

 If you want to re-use this code, please credit the original author or inspiration :)
+(yes the project is still under GPL-3.0 License)